 There is also the Multi-State Information Sharing & Analysis Center (MS-ISAC), whose stated mission is "to improve the overall cybersecurity posture of the nation's state, local, tribal and territorial governments through focused cyber prevention, protection, response, and recovery."
 MS-ISAC serves as a central hub for members to access, contribute, and exchange threat intelligence.
 Earlier this year, MS-ISAC formed the Elections Infrastructure ISAC (EI-ISAC) to specifically support the needs of election infrastructure.
 EI-ISAC provides members sector-specific threat intelligence products, incident response and remediation, threat and vulnerability monitoring, cybersecurity awareness, and training products.

 To ensure our electoral system is protected for years to come, federal, state, and local governments have significantly increased investments in election infrastructure security.
 While no one thing will solve this problem overnight, by revisiting basic security hygiene, deploying next-generation technologies, and using, sharing, and acting on threat intelligence, we will begin to move forward in mitigating the massive amount of cyber-risk that currently threatens our election system.

 Learn from the industry's most knowledgeable CISOs and IT security experts in a setting that is conducive to interaction and conversation.
 Early-bird rate ends August 31.
-Click for more info.Todd Weller, Chief Strategy Officer at Bandura, works with large organizations in acting on their threat intelligence to prevent future attacks.
-He brings over 20 years of cybersecurity industry experience with a unique blend of operational and hands-on proficiency.
-He ...
+Click for more info.Todd Weller, Chief Strategy Officer at Bandura Cyber, works with organizations of all sizes to improve their ability to use, operationalize, and take action with threat intelligence.
+He brings over 20 years of cybersecurity industry experience with a unique blend ...
 View Full Bio